Drug Overdose Treatment at Home

 • Grand mal seizures

 In-home detox can provide the supervision and expertise to manage withdrawal symptoms as they arise.
-Delirium tremens can emerge during alcohol detox, the individual will be provided with emergency services.
+If delirium tremens emerges during alcohol detox, we will provide the individual with emergency services.

 At-Home Addiction Treatment and Recovery

 Residential treatment involves 24-hour supervision and therapeutic support.
-Generally, individuals with an opioid use disorder or a moderate to severe alcohol use disorder will benefit from a residential setting.
+People with opioid or moderate to severe alcohol use disorders typically benefit from residential treatment.

 Treatment elements include: